x-y-z/linux-1gb-thp/Documentation/w1/slaves/w1_therm.rst

 temperature on this device will return the temperature measured at the time of issue of the bulk read command (not the current temperature).

+A strong pullup will be applied during the conversion if required.

+``conv_time`` sysfs entry is used to get current conversion time (read), and adjust it (write).
+A temperature conversion time depends on the device type and it's current resolution.
+Default conversion time is set by the driver according to the device datasheet.
+A conversion time for many original device clones deviate from datasheet specs.
+There are three options: 1) manually set the correct conversion time by writing a value in milliseconds to ``conv_time``; 2) auto measure and set a conversion time by writing ``1`` to ``conv_time``; 3) use ``features`` entry to enable poll for conversion completion.
+Options 2, 3 can't be used in parasite power mode.
+To get back to the default conversion time write ``0`` to ``conv_time``.

 Writing a value between 9 and 12 to the sysfs w1_slave file will change the precision of the sensor for the next readings.
 This value is in (volatile) SRAM, so it is reset when the sensor gets power-cycled.